aws-amplify/amplify-hosting/FAQ.md

 For a step-by-step guide to migrate your application to Amplify Hosting Compute, check out our [docs](https://docs.aws.amazon.com/amplify/latest/userguide/update-app-nextjs-version.html).

-### 500 error from CloudFront when migrating to Amplify Hosting Compute

-If you migrated your Next.js app from Classic (Next.js 11 or older) to Amplify Hosting Compute (Next.js 12 or 13), you may have run into a 500 error from CloudFront.
-This is because the rewrite rule created previously is pointing to the CloudFront distribution that is serving the older version of the application (Next.sj 11 or older).
-Ideally this rewrite rule is deleted during migration but this is a bug we are tracking to fix.
-In the mean time, you can mitigate this behavior by manually removing the rule.

-Navigate to **App Settings** -> **Rewrites and redirects** -> **Edit** -> **remove rule**.

 ### Migration To GitHub Apps

 As part of our new added [support for using GitHub Apps to authorize access to repositories](https://aws.amazon.com/about-aws/whats-new/2022/04/aws-amplify-hosting-github-access-workflows/), we require [single file read/write permission](https://docs.github.com/en/rest/overview/permissions-required-for-github-apps#permission-on-single-file) on the `amplify.yml` file to support creating/updating your `amplify.yml` from the AWS Amplify Console.